amanraut46/interviewQuestionAksInterview/DevopsAndAzure.md

 - Client app to call it with token?

 Let me know your preferred language/runtime (`.NET`, `Node.js`, etc.) and I’ll generate it!

+Here's a clear explanation of Refresh Token and JWT Token (JSON Web Token) — their purposes, differences, and how they work in authentication systems:

+---

+🔐 What is a JWT Token?

+JWT (JSON Web Token) is a compact, self-contained way to represent claims between two parties, typically used for access tokens in authentication.

+✅ Key Properties:

+Contains user information and permissions (claims).

+Encoded in base64 and signed (not encrypted).

+Used to authenticate requests to APIs.

+Has an expiration time (e.g., 5 mins to 1 hour).

+Cannot be changed by the client (because it's signed).

+🧱 Structure of a JWT:

+1. Header: Algorithm & token type (e.g., HS256, JWT)

+2. Payload: Claims (user ID, role, etc.)

+3. Signature: Verifies that the token hasn’t been altered

+Example:

+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0IiwibmFtZSI6IkFsaWNlIn0.Df4x... (truncated)

+---

+🔄 What is a Refresh Token?

+A Refresh Token is a long-lived credential used to obtain a new access (JWT) token when the current one expires.

+✅ Key Properties:

+Stored securely (e.g., in HTTP-only cookies or secure storage).

+Not sent with every API request.

+Used only to request a new JWT token from the authentication server.

+Has a longer expiration (days to months).

+Can be revoked independently of JWT tokens.

+---

+🔁 Typical Workflow

+[User Login]
+       ↓
+Auth Server returns:
+ → Access Token (JWT, short-lived)
+ → Refresh Token (long-lived)

+[Access API with JWT]
+       ↓
+If JWT expires → Use Refresh Token to get a new JWT

+---

+🧠 Difference at a Glance

+Feature	JWT (Access Token)	Refresh Token

+Purpose	Access protected APIs	Get new access token Lifetime	Short (minutes/hours)	Long (days/weeks)
+Sent with requests	Yes (usually in headers)	No (only to auth server) Contains claims?
+Yes	Usually no or minimal
+Security Risk	If leaked = API misuse	If leaked = full session hijack

+---

+🛡️ Best Practices

+Store JWT in memory or local storage (with caution).

+Store Refresh Token in HTTP-only secure cookie.

+Use HTTPS for all communication.

+Rotate refresh tokens after each use (token rotation).

+Set expiration and revocation mechanisms.

+---

+Let me know if you want a code example (C#, .NET or React) using JWT and Refresh tokens.